-Unit Requirements:

-Each financial aid program has its own unit requirement.
+Unit Requirements: Each financial aid program has its own unit requirement.
 You must be enrolled in at least six units (half-time) to receive Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study (FWS), Cal-Grant, and Direct Loan funds.

-You may be eligible to receive a Pell Grant if you are a lessthan-half-time student.
-There is no minimum unit requirement for the California College Promise Grant (CCPG).
+You may be eligible to receive a Pell Grant if you are a less-than-half-time student.
+There is no minimum unit requirement for the BOG Fee Waiver (BOGFW).

-Federal Student Loans:

-Going into debt to pay for your education is a big responsibility that should not be taken lightly.
+Federal Student Loans: Going into debt to pay for your education is a big responsibility that should not be taken lightly.
 AVC requires all students who are interested in the Federal Student Loan Program to complete Direct Loan entrance counseling.
 In order to apply for a Direct Loan you must have received your financial aid award email.
+Instructions for applying for Direct Loans can be found on the AVC Financial Aid website.
 If you have any additional questions or need further assistance please come in to the Financial Aid Office.

-Financial Aid Refunds:

-Pell Grant and Loans are disbursed in two payments per semester.
-SEOG and Cal Grant are disbursed in one payment.
-Payment is calculated upon enrollment (full-time, threequarter time, half-time, or less than half time) at the time of disbursement.
-Students will be mailed a refund selection kit from BankMobile, instructing you to choose a refund preference.
-Depending on the refund preference, funds will be available to students approximately 3-7 days after they appear on their student account.
+Financial Aid Refunds: Aid is disbursed in one payment during the semester.
+Payment is calculated upon enrollment (full-time, three-quarter time, half-time, or less than half time) at the time of disbursement.
+Students will be mailed an AVC Debit Card which they can activate online to choose a refund preference.
+Funds will be available to students approximately two weeks after they appear on their student account.

-Pell Grant Adjustments:

-During the Fall and Spring semesters, the Financial Aid Office will check your enrollment status at the end of the 9th week of classes and make an adjustment to your Pell grant based on your enrollment at that time.
-If your enrollment status (full-time, three-quarter time, half-time, less than half-time) has increased, it may result in an increase in Pell grant.
+Pell Grant Adjustments: During the Fall and Spring semesters, the Financial Aid Office will check your enrollment status at the end of the 4th week of classes and make an adjustment to your Pell grant based on your enrollment at that time.
+If your enrollment status (full-time, three-quarter time, half-time, less than halftime) has increased, it may result in an increase in Pell grant.
 If you are due an additional Pell grant, the grant will be disbursed to your account.
 If your enrollment status has decreased, you may owe a repayment of Pell grant funds.
-Units that are successfully passed in Intersession will be combined with spring units.
-Financial aid is paid for up to 12 units each semester.
-Classes officially added after the following semester deadlines will not be funded.

-Fall 2019 - End of 9th week Spring 2020 - End of 8th week Summer 2020 - To Be Determined
+Classes officially added after the following semester deadlines will not be funded: Fall 2011 - End of 4th week Spring 2012 - End of 4th week Summer 2012 - To Be Determined